-This is why it's important to test out surfskates before you purchase your own.
+The ideal scenario is to test out surfskates before you purchase.
 If you have anyone you know in your area, ask to test theirs.
-It will make a world of difference when picking your own.
+It will make a world of difference when picking.

 Typical wheelbases range from 14” to 20” (35.5 cm to 51 cm) but some boards come with wheelbases outside of that range (examples being most Hamboards or YOW longboard surfskates).

 I’m not sure how many out there this will help, but I’m gonna share it anyway.

 I’m 5’11” (180 cm) and weigh 165 lbs (75 kg).

 For my riding style, I typically look for boards in the 16” to 18” (40.5 cm to 46 cm).